 Construction activities would create the potential for contaminants, mainly from fuel leaks, to leach into the Tucson Basin Aquifer.
-Contractors would be required to follow BMPs designed to prevent leaks and polluted stormwater runoff, as well as BMPs to manage pollution prevention as outlined in the ADEQ CGP to minimize the potential of chemicals entering the aquifer.
-With these measures in place, long-term adverse impacts to groundwater resources would not be anticipated to occur under Alternative 1.
+Contractors are required to follow BMPs designed to prevent leaks and polluted stormwater runoff, as well as BMPs to manage pollution prevention as outlined in the ADEQ CGP to minimize the potential of chemicals entering the aquifer.
+With these measures in place, long-term adverse impacts to groundwater resources are not anticipated to occur under Alternative 1.